platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 ...
 ```

-Then let's update the GraphQL query in this component's script to retrieve the
+Then let us update the GraphQL query in this component's script to retrieve the
 `likes` field for all quotes:

 ```javascript